Do you know the most common accounts payable journal entries mistakes business owners make and how you can avoid it?

 Tracking liabilities is crucial for businesses to calculate equity and avoid overextending themselves.
 You will need to make journal entries anytime anything is purchased on credit or owed to a supplier.
 Unfortunately, business owners often make expensive miscalculation errors, because they don’t understand the fundamentals of accounts payable.
 Understanding the process of making journal entries for accounts payable reduces this risk.

-You need to make entries carefully to keep track of your expenses and liabilities.
+You need to make your accounts payable journal entry carefully to keep track of your expenses and liabilities.
 Here are some common bookkeeping mistakes people make when recording their accounts payable.

 According to GAAP principles, every transaction requires both a debit and a credit.
 Unfortunately, many business owners aren’t familiar with these practices and neglect to record transactions needed to reflect changes in the values of either assets or liabilities.
 They may record a debit entry for the new assets purchased on credit, but neglect to record a credit entry for the liabilities.